 Croatia caves can be found around the country, but it’s nice when they are located somewhere you might already be heading.

-The Barać Caves are conveniently found next door to Plitvice Lakes National Park, and make for a quick stop after you’re done checking out the gorgeous Plitvice waterfalls.
-These protected caves were opened to visitors back in 1892 and welcome visitors for guided tours still today.
+The Barać Caves are conveniently found next door to Plitvice Lakes National Park and make for a quick stop after you’re done checking out the gorgeous Plitvice waterfalls.
+These protected caves were opened to visitors back in 1892 and still welcome visitors for guided tours.

 These caves are special as they are one of the few karst speleological sites that can be entered.
 Enjoy majestic dripstones, stone monuments, stalactites & accompanying stalagmites, and all kinds of cool information on previous inhabitants of the cave on your tour.

 When making a list of famous caves in Croatia, we couldn’t leave this one out!
-Vindija Cave, located 12 km from Varaždin in northern Croatia, will make any history buff excited.
-It is known for being home to some of the best preserved Neanderthal fossils anywhere in the world.
+Vindija Cave, located 12 km from Varaždin in northern Croatia, will excite any history buff.
+It is known for being home to some of the best-preserved Neanderthal fossils anywhere in the world.
 The Neanderthal genome project even used DNA from one of the fossils found here for sequencing.

-It’s a great stop for people interested in learning about human history and Neanderthal importance!
+It’s an excellent stop for people interested in learning about human history and Neanderthal importance!

 Located in Rovanjska, which is 30km from Zadar, this makes for a great day trip from the city!
 Exploring this cave is a superb experience – be prepared to be awestruck by the grandeur of it all.
 Floor-to-ceiling stalactites, stalagmites, columns, and various speleothems can be observed in the nine chambers you pass through.

-This cave is untouched by mass tourism, and is in its natural state.
-In one part of the cave, they have found the fossil remains of a man from the bronze age, around 4000 years old, and a cave bear from the ice age.
+This cave is untouched by mass tourism and is in its natural state.
+In one part of the cave, they found a man’s fossil remains from the bronze age, around 4000 years old, and a cave bear from the ice age.

-You need to be on a tour to get into the cave as the cave is not open to the public.
+You need to be on tour to get into the cave, as the cave is not open to the public.
 We visited with Zara-Adventure in Rovanjska.

 Situated in the southern part of Velebit Nature Park, the Cerovačke Caves are one of Croatia’s most significant speleological destinations.
-The cave complex comprises three caves—lower, middle and upper—and has 7 kilometers of explored passageways.
+The cave complex comprises three lower, middle and upper caves and has 7 kilometers of explored passageways.
 Tourists can visit the first 700 meters of the Donje Gornje Cave.

-In fact, this is one of the largest cave bear sites in the country.
 Visiting the Cerovačke Caves is one of the most popular Lika-Senj attractions.
+This is one of the largest cave bear sites in the country.
 It makes a great day trip from Zadar.

 Of all of the caves in Croatia, this one may have the most unique backstory.
 As is often the case with small Mediterranean islands, Mljet is shrouded in myths and fables.

 Mljet National Park is a large protected area encompassing the western third of the island, which is one of the best islands near Dubrovnik.
-The park is home to several great natural attractions, including the nymph Calypso’s cave, which according to Greek legend is where Odysseus was held captive for seven years after being shipwrecked on the island.
+The park is home to several great natural attractions, including the nymph Calypso’s cave.
+According to Greek legend, Odysseus was held captive for seven years after being shipwrecked on the island.
 It’s certainly worth checking out the place where their love story is said to have started and the cave that has since been named after him!